perfguru87/perftracker/README.md

-# perftracker
+# The perftracker
-Performance regression tracking server for your CI:
+PerfTracker - performance regression tracking server for your CI:
 - Run your tests job in your jenkins/whatever
 - use client library to upload job results to perftracker
 - manage the jobs and compare tests results on the perftracker

 Use the [perftracker-client](https://github.com/perfguru87/perftracker-client) to upload your jobs

-# features
+# Features
+Version 0.1:
 - performance tests jobs uploader
 - jobs list view
 - jobs details view